getoptimum/docs/docs/guides/01-getting-started-cli.md

 * Start with hosted proxy, then try local deployment for full control.
 * Subscribe to a topic before publishing to it.
 * Use the `--service-url` flag to connect to different gateways for better performance.
+* Use `--grpc` flag for high-performance streaming and publishing.
+* Monitor proxy health with `./mump2p health` for troubleshooting.

 ---